Overview of Banks in Zimbabwe

 The Reserve Bank of Zimbabwe acts as the central monetary authority of the country.
 Founded in 1964, the central bank supervises micro-finance institutions, building societies, money-lending institutions, and banks in Zimbabwe.
 It also formulates and implements monetary policies, maintains price stability, and promotes a stable financial system.

 For anyone considering a banking career in Zimbabwe, this list of top banks in Zimbabwe is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-CBZ Bank is one of the leading banks in Zimbabwe, offering a wide range of banking and financial services to individual and corporate customers in Zimbabwe.
+CBZ Bank is one of the leading banks in Zimbabwe, offering a wide range of banking and financial services to individual and corporate customers.
 In 1991, the Government of Zimbabwe took over the former Bank of Credit and Commerce and renamed the bank Commercial Bank of Zimbabwe Ltd. In 2004, it adopted the CBZ Bank name and became a fully owned subsidiary of CBZ Holdings.

 The bank holds a short-term credit rating of A1 and long-term rating of A from the Global Credit Rating Company of South Africa.
 It was named Best Bank in Zimbabwe 2020 from Euromoney.
 It currently employs 1,344 staff and operates a network of 66 branches across the country.

 Total assets: ZWL 94.88 billion (2020)